LiamHz/liamhz.github.io/md-blog/vulkan-fundamentals.md

----
-title: "Why Rendering a Triangle is Complicated"
+# Why Rendering a Triangle is Complicated
-author: "Liam Hinzman"
-date: "2020-07-21"
-url: "vulkan-fundamentals"
-...

 Last week, my dad was asking me why I was proud of this triangle on my laptop.